leverice/leverice-docs/wapi/wapi.rst

 Other properties of the response depend on the request type.

-What operations work in WebAPI
+What operations work in Web API
 ################

 /inviteUser